How to Start a Roth IRA

 Your other investments

 If you have other savings, such as a brokerage account or a 401k account, consider whether your IRA can be invested in a way that provides more balance to your overall portfolio.
 Another consideration is the allocation of assets between taxable accounts and non-taxable accounts.
-For example, some advisors suggest keeping assets that produce mostly ordinary income (like interest or dividends that don’t qualify for the 15% rate) in an IRA or other non-taxable account, and investing your taxable accounts in assets that produce long-term capital gain or qualifying dividends.
+For example, some advisors suggest keeping assets that produce mostly ordinary income (like interest or dividends that don’t qualify for favorable rates) in an IRA or other non-taxable account, and investing your taxable accounts in assets that produce long-term capital gain or qualifying dividends.

 Your investing style